-Fourth in the Inspector Brant suspense series set in London and revolving around Sergeant Tom Brant, a corrupt, brutal cop with a heart.
+Fourth in the Inspector Brant crime-suspense series set in London and revolving around Sergeant Tom Brant, a corrupt, brutal cop with a heart.

 It’s fascinating how beautifully Bruen writes a scene, a story with so few words and yet totally conveys the atmosphere, the slogging frustrations, the despairing hopes.
 The truths.